-Design Patterns are very popular among software developers.
+Design patterns are very popular among software developers.
 A design pattern is a well-described solution to a common software problem.
-I have written extensively on java design patterns.
-You can download PDF eBook (130+ pages) by subscribing to our newsletter.

 Some of the benefits of using design patterns are:

 Java design patterns are divided into three categories - creational, structural, and behavioral design patterns.